-- Themes: Change and Impact - Events: Cold War and Nuclear Testing, Kristallnacht and how this event was a catalyst to the holocaust, The Cuban Missile crisis and how it is the closest we have come to nuclear war.
+- Themes: Change and Impact - Events: Kristallnacht and how this event was a catalyst to the holocaust.
+As part of our learning we will visit the Holocaust Centre in Wellington to learn about the significance of this event on NZ.
+We also learn about Parihaka and the invasion which shaped the Aotearoa we live in today.
 (Subject to change based on student interest and what is happening in the world at the time).

-A minimum of 15 Achievement Standards in NCEA Level 1 History, Geography or English, or with HOD approval.
+A minimum of 10 Achievement Standards in NCEA Level 1 History, Geography or English, or with HOD approval.

-Level NZQA Standard Credits PI SI S&C M&T C&I С UE Literacy Level 1 Code Wr R Lit Num 2 AS91229 v2 Carry out an enquiry of an historical event or place that is of significance to New Zealanders.
-4 > √ 2 AS91230 v2 Examine an historical event or place that is of significance to New Zealanders.
-5 > √ 2 AS91232 v2 Interpret different perspectives of people in an historical event that is of significance to New Zealanders.
-5 ✓ ✓
+Level NZQA Standard Credits PI SI S&C M&T C&I O UE Literacy Level 1 Code Wr R Lit Num 2 AS91229 v2 Carry out an enquiry of an historical event or place that is of significance to New Zealanders.
+4 ✓ ✓ 2 AS91230 v2 Examine an historical event or place that is of significance to New Zealanders.
+5 ✓ > 2 AS91232 v2 Interpret different perspectives of people in an historical event that is of significance to New Zealanders.
+5 √ √

-Level NZQA Code Standard Credits PI SI S&C M&T C&I С UI Liter Wr Lev Lit el 1 Num 2 AS91233 v2 Examine causes and consequences of a significant historical event.
+Level Level NZQA Standard Code Credits PI SI S&C М&Т C&I С UI Liter Wr Lev Lit rel 1 Num 2 AS91233 v2 Examine causes and consequences of a significant historical event.
 5 ✓ ✓ ✓